 - ½ teaspoon baking soda

 - ½ teaspoon salt

 - 1 cup (2 sticks) unsalted butter, softened

 - ¼ cup spiced rum

 - ⅓ cup half & half, or heavy cream

 - 3 tablespoons spiced rum

-In large bowl of stand mixer, cream butter and sugar until light and fluffy.
+- In a large bowl of a stand mixer, cream butter and sugar until light and fluffy.
 Beat in eggs one at a time, then stir in vanilla until well combined.
 Beat in flour mixture alternating with milk and rum.
 Fold in walnuts and optional raisins if desired.

 This post may contain affiliate links.
 Read my disclosure policy.